tjd1234/decaboard/python/decaboard_plus/README.md

 By changing the `set_square` function you can create many different patterns.
 This style of programming is similar to how [shaders](https://en.wikipedia.org/wiki/Shader) work in graphics card.
-In a graphics shader, you write a single function that sets the color of all the pixels in an image.
+In a graphics shader, a single function that returns a color is applied to each pixel in an image.
 Modern graphics cards can run many instance of these functions at the same time, resulting in extremely fast performance.

 ## How to Use It